Faded (Alan Walker song): Europe

-In Walker's native Norway, the song reached number 19 in 2015, one week after its release.
-Two weeks later, it jumped to number one.
-In Germany, the song earned him the top spot on the Dance Chart for 13 weeks and the Airplay Chart for 2 weeks.
-The song was streamed 3.69 million times in one week, setting a new streaming record in Germany, beating Adele's "Hello" with 3.5 million streams.
-Bundesverband Musikindustrie (BVMI) certified 7× Gold for sales of 1.4 million.
+In Germany, the song debuted at number 69 on the Top 100 Singles chart dated 15 January 2016.
+It entered the top 10 three weeks later and reached number one the following week on the chart dated 12 February 2016.
+This makes him the fourth Norwegian artist to achieve this feat, following Wenche Myhre, A-ha, and Marit Larsen.
+It remained at the top of the chart for the next ten weeks.
+It later dropped to number two on the chart dated 22 April 2016.
+It topped the Top 20 Dance chart for 13 weeks and the airplay chart for 2 weeks.
+It reached number one on the 2016 year-end chart.
+The song was streamed 3.69 million times in one week, setting a new streaming record in Germany, beating English singer Adele's song "Hello" with 3.5 million streams.
+The Bundesverband Musikindustrie (BVMI) certified the single 7× Gold for sales of 1.4 million units and track-equivalent streams.

-"Faded" topped the charts in several countries around the world, including Austria, Belgium, Czech Republic, Finland, France, Hungary, Italy, Latvia, Norway, Poland, Portugal, Russia, Slovakia, Spain, Sweden, and Switzerland. obtained.
-She has received several certifications around the world, including 11× platinum in Sweden, double diamond in Poland, 7× platinum in Italy, and quadruple platinum in Australia and Spain.
-It also reached number one on the Shazam Worldwide Top 100 Popular Songs in February 2016, and by March 2016, had become the world's most Shazamed song.
+"Faded" topped the charts in several European countries, including Austria, Belgium, the Czech Republic, Finland, France, Hungary, Italy, Latvia, Poland, Russia, Slovakia, Spain, Sweden, and Switzerland.
+It also reached number one on the year-end charts in Austria, Switzerland, and Sweden and charted in Austria, Germany, the Netherlands, Russia, and Ukraine on the decade-end charts.